Financial incentives for photovoltaics: Germany

 The Renewable Energy Sources Act (Erneuerbare-Energien-Gesetz or EEG) came into effect in 2000 and has been adapted by many countries around the world.
 It was amended several times and triggered an unprecedented boom in solar electricity production.
 This success is largely due to the creation of favourable political framework conditions.

 Grid operators are legally obliged to pay producers of solar electricity a fixed remuneration (feed-in tariff or FIT) for solar generated electricity fed into the grid, depending on the size and type of the system, as well as the year of installation.
 The tariffs vary to account for the different costs of rooftop or ground-mounted systems in accordance with the size of the system and system cost reductions over time.
 Since the EEG guarantees the FIT payments for a duration of 20 years, it provides sustained planning security for investors in PV systems.
 Grid parity for large installation and small roof-top systems was already reached in 2011 and 2012, respectively.

 As of July 2014, feed-in tariffs for photovoltaic systems range from 12.88 ¢/kWh for small roof-top system to 8.92 ¢/kWh for large utility scaled solar parks.
 Feed-in tariffs are restricted to a maximum system capacity of 10 MW.
 The feed-in tariff for solar PV is declining at a faster rate than for any other renewable technology.

+Evidence from Germany suggests that financial incentives can interact with social diffusion: municipalities with existing PV systems saw more subsequent installations, consistent with neighborhood effects in rooftop PV adoption.

 On 1 August 2014, a revised Renewable Energy Sources Act entered into force.
 Specific deployment corridors now stipulate the extent to which renewable energy is to be expanded in the future and the funding rates (feed-in tariffs) will no longer be fixed by the government, but will be determined by auction.